suren-atoyan/yerevancoder.github.io/src/pages/2018-01-09-pay-rates-in-armenian-tech/index.md

 I purposefully don't say senior because it is a nebulous term in this industry.
 That said, an experienced programmer, that is someone that can build up your startup/company usually gets at least $1000 a month in Yerevan.
-Places like `PicsArt` can afford up to $3000 a month.
+Places like `PicsArt` can afford up to $3000 a month. **Note**, $3000 is not a max or a ceiling.
+Quite a few people get more than that but that is likely something specialized.

 ### Caveats